Forest Garden documents what we are growing at our homestead in central Florida, central zone 9. There are a few

 organic matter in soil.

-by adding mulch.
 We add mulch as the air temperature warms up in spring.
-Consistent soil moisture, especially with compost application, enhances soil
+Consistent soil moisture maximizes biosphere metabolism, in general, which is key to

 Though variable, our climate tends toward a 9 month dry season and a 3 month wet season in June/July/August.
 In the dry season we rely on mulch